AdLucem/AdLucem.github.io/blog/_posts/2019-04-21-some-web-scraping.md

 ---
 layout: post
-title: Web Scraping Meanings From A Dictionary
+title: Web Scraping From A Dictionary
-date: 2018-04-21
+date: 2019-04-21
-category: snippets
+category: blog
 cssfile: post.css
+published: true
 ---

 This is a little code snippet I made to get the meanings of a list of words from an online dictionary, using web scraping and python's `beautifulsoup` library.